Celebrating UC Berkeley’s Commitment to Public Service: The Public Service Center’s 50th Anniversary

 As the Public Service Center celebrates its 50th anniversary, it is honoring Berkeley’s legacy of student leadership, community engagement, and public service at Cal.
 Fifty years after its humble beginnings, 13 percent of the Cal population participates in Public Service Center programs.
 That’s a significant number, but it doesn’t meet the demand.
 The goal of the Public Service Center is to be able to provide every Berkeley student with the opportunity to participate in these transformational experiences.

-To celebrate the 50th anniversary and honor the legacy of public service at Berkeley, please give today.
+To honor the legacy of public service at Berkeley, please give today.

 How the Public Service Center Makes a Difference